 Outside UK Tel: +44 15395 67118

-As more and more people now want their visit to Nepal or Bhutan to be so much more than a fixed group programme we've created Snow Cat Travel specifically for the discerning traveller who desires a more personal travel service, enhanced cultural experiences and that also prefers to book their holiday directly with a locally owned Nepalese company.
-All the benefits of booking directly with a registered Nepal Travel Agency (e.g. lower prices) combined with the “know how” of British Tour Operator knowledge and experience to give our valued clients the best possible service from creating their tailor made holiday to delivering it here in Nepal and Bhutan.
+As more and more people now want their visit to Nepal or Bhutan to be so much more than a fixed group programme Snow Cat Travel has been created Snow Cat Travel specifically for the discerning traveller who desires a more personal travel service, enhanced cultural experiences and that also prefers to book their holiday directly with a locally owned Nepalese company.
+All the benefits of booking directly with a registered Nepal Travel Agency (e.g. lower prices) combined with the “know how” of British Tour Operator gained knowledge and experience to give our valued clients the best possible service from creating their tailor made holiday to delivering it here in Nepal and Bhutan.

 With a senior management background with some of the UK's best known adventure travel companies & a deep rooted passion for Nepal that stretches back over 25 years, UK BASED Mark personally manages all customer enquiries and will design your adventure to perfection for you.